 Somewhere between figuring out what we want to know and what we need to know comes the question, how are we going to know it?
 That gets us into the specific things we may need to measure (temperature, proximity, range, humidity, air pressure, door status, vehicle detection, vehicle identification, gas detection, smoke detection, ambient light, wind speed, soil moisture and so on) and a determination of the best ways to measure them.
 It brings us into secondary interpretations of primary sensors; for example, range detection may also help us determine speed and direction.
-It also allows us to make pragmatic choices; for example, with a garage that's 28 feet deep, neither the IR nor ultrasonic range sensors we want to use has enough range to reliably sense whether the garage door is open or whether there's a car in the garage space; only Lidar can work.
+It also allows us to make pragmatic choices; for example, with a garage that's 28 feet deep, neither the IR nor ultrasonic range sensors we want to use have enough range to reliably sense whether the garage door is open or whether there's a car in the garage space; only Lidar or narrow-beam radar can work.

 Happily, we solved a major, potentially complicated challenge by inventing a ceiling awareness pod (CAP) that we can install everywhere, a Bluetooth Beacon system for detecting and identifying cars with running engines and several other tricky little solutions.

 For more about how we deal with sensors, see:

 Sensor Loci: The places they go and the tasks they are there to perform

 Sensor Elements: Information about individual sensors and sensor groups